w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 ## Cross-Consensus Protocols

-With the XCM format established, common patters for protcols these messages are needed.
+With the XCM format established, common patterns for protocols these messages are needed.
-Polkadot impliments two for acting on XCM messages between its constituent parachains.
+Polkadot implements two for acting on XCM messages between its constituent parachains.

 ### VMP (Vertical Message Passing)